-3. Applications
+5. Applications

-We tested our methods on variants of two relevant problems arising from logistic and planning applications, namely the Facility Location Problem (FLP) and a Resource Allocation Problem (RAP).
-In both cases, robustness with respect to uncertain input parameters is taken into account.
+We tested our methods on variants of two relevant problems arising from logistic and planning applications, taking into account robustness with respect to uncertain input parameters.

 Our algorithms are implemented in C++17 using Mosek 10.0 to solve the underlying optimization sub-problems and the open-source library idol, see Lefebvre (2023).
 All experiments were executed on an Intel Xeon Gold 6126 at 2.6 GHz, with a time limit equal to 7,200 CPU seconds per run.
 Code and instances are freely available at https://github.com/hlefebvr/AD-convex-adjustable-robust-optimization.